Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 * Stripe-width = (number of physical data disks * stride).
  * Stripe-width = 2 * 32 = 64

-Lastly we specify the size of blocks in bytes.
+Lastly the size of blocks in bytes has to be specified.
 Valid block-size values are 1024, 2048 and 4096 bytes per block.
 If omitted, block-size is heuristically determined by the filesystem size and the expected usage of the filesystem.
 But since I already used a 4k block size to determine the stride, I will use 4096 bytes.

 <pre>
 mkfs.ext4 -v -L Arch -b 4096 -E stride=32,stripe-width=64,discard /dev/<b>md125p3</b>